Photo credit: Debbie Fleming Caffery

 Heading for Home is a life-size, bronze sculpture of a baseball player commissioned by the City of Jacksonville, Florida for JP Small Park to commemorate the Negro Baseball League.

-Olympic Tapestry is a commissioned acrylic and collage on canvas mixed media painting commemorating the 20-year anniversary of the achievements of Gold Medalist Nancy Hogshead-Makar.
+Olympic Tapestry, commissioned acrylic and collage mixed media painting commemorating the 20-year anniversary of the achievements of Gold Medalist Nancy Hogshead-Makar.